Nordic conference on AI in university hospitals

 Moderator: Boubou Hallberg, CEO Sahlgrenska University Hospital

-Joni Komulainen, Ministry – architect behind the Finnish legal system for AI and digitalization.
+Joni Komulainen, Senior Ministerial Adviser at the Ministry of Social Affairs and Health, Finland.
+Architect behind the Finnish legal system for AI and digitalization.

 Gunnar Thorarensen, Chief Medical Information Officer at Stafræn heilsa and anaesthesiologist and intensivist at Landspítali University Hospital